MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 ## End a Fabric trial

-Your Fabric trial ends after 60 days or when you cancel.
+Your Fabric trial ends after 60 days or when your capacity administrator cancels.
+If you don't upgrade to a paid Fabric capacity before the end of the trial period, non-Power BI Fabric items are removed according to the [retention policy](../admin/portal-workspaces#workspace-states) upon removal.

+If the capacity administrator cancels the Fabric trial, Microsoft can’t extend your trial capacity.
+Instead, start a new trial with a different user.
+If you have workspaces with Fabric items, assign those workspaces to that new trial capacity.

-If you cancel your free Fabric trial or the trial expires, the trial capacity, with all of its workspaces and their contents, is deleted.
-Your license, and the license of all users with workspaces in the trial capacity, returns to the original version.
+If you cancel your free Fabric trial, the trial capacity, with all of its workspaces and their contents, is deleted.
+Your license returns to the original version.
 In addition, you can't:

 - Create workspaces that support Fabric capabilities.